PrestaShop/docs/src/content/1.7/development/components/grid-component.md

 Yes, we don't render directly the Grid Data but a typed View to be used in Twig for now, and to ease the work if we need to retrieve the grid directly from Vuejs/React app.

-So basically we can imagine later to implement "GridDataFactory->createJsView()" which could return a well formated JSON object.
+So basically we can imagine later to implement `GridDataFactory->createJsView()` which could return a well formated JSON object.

 ## Summary as a schema